futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

 Logic rules for creation of the JSON object above:

 • CRITICAL PACING INSTRUCTION: This is a flexible, self-paced program.
 Each milestone represents one course that typically takes 1-4 weeks to complete, depending on the student's schedule and learning pace.
 NEVER mention "months", "year", or specific timeframes.
 The student controls their own pace.
 • First, translate the student's response about musical_goals into a single North Star Goal, then work backward to fill quarters and milestones by choosing one of our courses to recommend for each milestone and assigning other activities that are coordinated with the topic of that course.
+This should be a version of the goal they input in our form that they could plausibly reach in 3-12 months after doing the 10 courses that we recommend them.
+Don't mention the timeframe to the student, but this is what we're aiming for here.
+If their goals are too grandiose we need to help them by proposing a plausible medium-term goal first that they can reach with our support.
 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Never use any numbering in the 'focus' field, only words.